semanticer/AndroidSkeleton/README.md

-Unnamed Leaderboard project for HackPrague 2017
+Leaderboard project for HackPrague 2017
 ========